I. The Misframed Argument

 There is nothing it feels like to access W, because access itself is a category error.
 We cannot stand in it, pass through it, or observe it from a distance.
 All we can do is notice when our descriptions implicitly require it.

-This is where a certain kind of intuition comes into play—one that is often mistaken for mysticism, but is better understood as a sensitivity to representational failure.
-We do not perceive W directly.
+Here a certain kind of intuition comes into play, one that is often mistaken for mysticism but is better understood as a sensitivity to representational failure.
 We perceive when explanations strain against the limits of x, y, z, and time.
 We sense that something essential has been flattened out.

-This sensitivity does not deliver images or concepts.
-It delivers tension.
+What this sensitivity delivers is tension.
 The feeling that an account is too neat.
 That closure has been achieved too cheaply.
 That the world is being made smaller than it behaves.

-Everyone has encountered this sensation, even if they have never articulated it.
+Everyone has encountered this, even if they have never articulated it.
 It appears when a causal story feels complete but unsatisfying.
-When a law explains outcomes but not coherence.
+When a law explains outcomes but fails to explain coherence.
 When a model works perfectly and yet leaves an aftertaste of arbitrariness.

-This is closer to balance.
-The way you know a picture is crooked even before you can say why.
+The sensation is closer to balance, to the way you know a picture is crooked even before you can say why.

 That is precisely what must be avoided here.